A High Phase-Space Density Gas of NaCs Feshbach Molecules

 We characterize the properties of the associated molecular clouds in terms of molecule number, temperature, and phase-space density.
-For the temperature measurement, we develop a protocol that is based on time-of-flight expansion of dissociated molecules, following the sequence shown in Fig.~\ref{fig:rampandBE}(a).
-Right after association, the molecules are released from the trap, initiating time-of-flight expansion, and non-associated atoms are separated via a magnetic field gradient.
-After 5$\,$ms, the molecules are dissociated by a reverse field ramp with variable speed (see details in \cite{SI}).
-The dissociated molecules continue ballistic expansion as Na and Cs atoms for a variable time-of-flight until an image of Cs is taken (see Fig.~\ref{fig:time_of_flight}(a)).
-From the expansion data we obtain the mean kinetic energy via $E_\mathrm{k}=(3/2) k_\mathrm{B} T =(3/2)m_\mathrm{Cs} \Delta \, \sigma^2/\Delta \, t_\mathrm{TOF}^2$~\cite{mukaiyama2004dissociation}, where $m_\mathrm{Cs}$ is the mass of a Cs atom.
+For the temperature measurement, we develop a protocol that is based on the time of flight expansion of dissociated molecules, following the sequence shown in Fig.~\ref{fig:rampandBE}(a).
+Right after association, the molecules are released from the trap, initiating time of flight expansion, and non-associated atoms are separated via a magnetic field gradient.
+After 5$\,$ms, the molecules are dissociated by a reverse field ramp with variable speed [see details in SM~\cite{SI}].
+The dissociated molecules continue ballistic expansion as Na and Cs atoms for a variable time of flight until an image of Cs is taken [see Fig.~\ref{fig:time_of_flight}(a)].
+From the expansion data we obtain the mean kinetic energy via $E_\mathrm{k} =(3/2)m_\mathrm{Cs} \Delta \, \sigma^2/\Delta \, t_\mathrm{TOF}^2$~\cite{mukaiyama2004dissociation}, where $m_\mathrm{Cs}$ is the mass of a Cs atom.

-To extract the mean kinetic energy of the molecules prior to dissociation, we take into account that $E_\mathrm{k}$ is comprised of the mean kinetic energy of the molecules, $E_\mathrm{mol}$, plus an additional kinetic energy from the dissociative reverse ramp, $\Delta E$.
+To extract the mean kinetic energy of the molecules prior to dissociation, we take into account that $E_\mathrm{k}$ is comprised of the mean kinetic energy of the molecules $E_\mathrm{mol}$ and an additional kinetic energy from the dissociative reverse ramp, $\Delta E$.
 The additional kinetic energy arises from non-adiabaticity of the dissociation ramp and depends on the ramp speed and the coupling strength of the Feshbach resonance; the latter is characterized by the background scattering length, $a_\mathrm{bg}$, and the resonance width, $\Delta$.
 This has been previously considered for homonuclear molecules~\cite{mukaiyama2004dissociation, durr2004dissociation}.
 For our case, involving heteronculear molecules, we find that the additional kinetic energy carried by Cs depends on the ramp speed as~\cite{SI}